Enjoy this vessel on this Vantage trip:

 - Length: 404.5 ft

 gave her guests memorable experiences in Antarctica.
-Specially designed for cruising coastal islands and smaller passage ways, this small, highly maneuverable expedition ship takes guests on more active voyages along the rugged and beautiful Norwegian coast.
+Specially designed for cruising coastal islands and smaller passageways, this small, highly maneuverable expedition ship takes guests on more active voyages along the rugged and beautiful Norwegian coast.
 The interior décor reflects an art nouveau and art deco influence, and features works of Norwegian artists Johanne Marie Hansen-Korne, Ellen Lenvik, and Dagfinn Bakke.
-On the top deck you will find a sun deck, an observation lounge, and a panorama lounge, giving guests spectacular views of nature.
+With our 2016 refurbishments, the top deck offers a sun deck, an observation lounge, and a panorama lounge, giving guests spectacular views of nature.

 - Sun deck